kirangeofran/tp/docs/UserGuide.md

 To return by book title : `return BOOK_NAME /by USER_NAME`

+* The command is case-sensitive, so `return`, the book title and user name must be typed exactly.

 To return by book index : `return INDEX /by USER_NAME`

-* The command updates the book's status to available, making it ready for borrowing again.
+* The INDEX of the book can be seen using the list function.
+* The command is case-sensitive, so `return`and the user name must be typed exactly.

+Note :

 * Only books that have been borrowed can be returned.
-* The INDEX of the book can be seen using the list function.
+* The system will output a message confirming the successful return of the book.

 Examples of usage: